 Who lives in the Faroe Islands?
 How many people live in the Faroe Islands?
 What language do they speak?
 Read on to learn all about the people of the Faroe Islands.

-The Faroe Islands is a Nordic archipelago in the North Atlantic with a population of 52,500 and an area of 1,400 km2 (540 sq mi).
+The Faroe Islands are a cluster of rugged islands in the North Atlantic Ocean.
+The mountainous archipelago has a population of 53,500 people and a total land area of 1,400 km2 (540 sq mi).

 As a visitor you will not have to worry about crowds.
 There are 18 volcanic basalt islands all inhabited except one.
-People live in 100 different quaint rural villages and small towns the larges being the capital Tórshavn (pop.
+People live in 130 different quaint rural villages and small towns the larges being the capital Tórshavn (pop.
 22,000) with plenty of brightly painted houses.
 The capital city is nestled in the middle of the archipelago on the larges island Streymoy.

 People in the Faroe Islands have their own language.
 The Faroese language is a powerful bond that ties the Faroese people together.